“The Falls at Kaaterskill” by Thomas Cole

 Next, Cole created an oil sketch painting, fine tuning his composition and visualizing his colors.
 He omitted one of the structures and the fence along the top, but kept one building in the scene, perhaps for scale.
 No figures are present in the landscape.
 “Kauterskill Falls”, from 1826, is in the collections of the Graham Williford Foundation for American Art, and on loan to the Dallas Museum of Art.

 In the final version, Cole decided to omit any signs of modern intrusions on the landscape, including the buildings at the top and the fence.
 He also added elements.
 He filled the top of the cliff wall with trees across the entirety of it, which clearly were not present during his visit.
-He added a solitary figure, a Native American, to add scale and dimension to the scene.
+He added a solitary figure, an indigenous American, to add scale and dimension to the scene.
 It also created a more wild and sublime landscape.

 Thomas Cole wrote about his creative process in a letter to his patron, Robert Gilmor Jr.: